- Home

 Michael is a Clinical Educator/Lecturer who has completed his PhD in prescription of robust exercise in older populations with Dementia, Parkinson’s disease, Frailty and Sarcopenia.

-Clinic Lead / Clinical Educator
+Clinic Lead/Practice Educator

 Frances Cochrane

-Clinical Educator
+Practice Educator

 Frances Cochrane is a certified practising speech pathologist and senior lecturer at James Cook University.
 She has worked clinically in a range of practice settings including hospitals, community and aged-care facilities and is also employed at the Mater hospital.
 Frances has a particular interest in acquired neurological communication disorders including aphasia, dysarthria and acquired apraxia of speech, and is an LSVT-LOUD certified clinician.
 She is currently completing her PhD which is focused on speech pathology services for Aboriginal and Torres Strait Islander adults post stroke or traumatic brain injury.